NFL picks for Week 10, score predictions from self-learning AI

 After analyzing every game in Week 10, the AI says the Buffalo Bills (-9.5) cover comfortably against the Miami Dolphins, who may be on their way to a rebuild.
 Josh Allen leads the Buffalo offense, completing 70.4% of his passes for 1,833 yards and 13 touchdowns with four interceptions.
 He has also rushed 55 times for 280 yards (5.1 average) and seven touchdowns, including two in the 28-21 Week 9 win over the Kansas City Chiefs.

 Miami has struggled of late, losing four of their last five games, including a 28-6 loss to the Baltimore Ravens on Thursday Night Football on Oct.
 30. In the aftermath of the game, the Dolphins parted ways with longtime general manager Chris Grier.
-SportsLine AI rates the Bills as an A+ pick on the money line and also predicts a 36-22 win on average.
+Even with James Cook (ankle) missing practice on Wednesday, SportsLine AI rates the Bills as an A+ pick on the money line and also predicts a 36-22 win on average.
 See its other Week 10 football predictions and football picks at SportsLine, and bet the Bills here:

 How to make Week 10 NFL picks